ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 Returns the minimum of elements in the source array.

-If the `func` function is specified, returns the miminum of elements converted by this function.
+If the `func` function is specified, returns the mininum of elements converted by this function.

 Note that the `arrayMin` is a [higher-order function](../../sql-reference/functions/index.md#higher-order-functions).
 You can pass a lambda function to it as the first argument.